 It’s said that somewhere in the world, a new blog is created every half second, adding to over 152,000,000 websites that all have something important to say.

-But where do you begin when you’re new to the blogosphere?
+But where is the best place to start a blog when you’re new to the blogosphere?
 Everyone has an opinion on what the best platform to start your new blog from is.

-Today I’m going to share ten blogging platforms that are worth checking out.
+Today I’m going to share ten blogging platforms , where to start a blog, and make money that are worth checking out.
 Have a browse of each, check out their features and really explore the options before you make your decision.

 1 – WordPress